Hassan Al Salis

-Hassan Al Salis (حسن آل سليس; born 5 July 2000) is a Saudi Arabian professional footballer who plays as a forward for Saudi Professional League side Al-Fateh.
+Hassan Al Salis (حسن آل سليس; born 5 July 2000) is a Saudi Arabian professional footballer who plays as a forward.

 Career

 Al Salis started his career at the youth team of Al-Taraji and represented the club at every level.
 He was promoted to the first team during the 2018–19 season.
 On 30 June 2019, Al Salis was chosen in the scholarship program to develop football talents established by General Sports Authority in Saudi Arabia.
 On 21 July 2020, Al Salis joined Al-Ettifaq on a five-year deal.
 On 31 July 2022, Al Salis joined Al-Fateh on a four-year deal.
+On 31 January 2024, Al Salis joined Al-Orobah on a six-month loan.
+On 27 January 2025, Al Salis joined Abha.